miahjuned/Booking-Flights/README.md

  Features 4: The total amount of 10% VAT is shown below.

  Features 5: Ticket increments and decrements will be one by one.
+Initially the number of tickets is empty or zero

+ Features 6: If you press the minus button, the number of tickets decreases one by one, even if the number of tickets becomes 0.
+Then by pressing the minus button, the number of tickets will not decrease.

 This project  [Live link](https://zunead.github.io/Booking-Flights).